Faculty Bio: Victoria Johnson

 Common Courses TaughtURBG 701: Introduction to Organization and Management

 URBG 787.19: Leading in the American Nonprofit Sector

 B.A.
 Philosophy, Yale University

-Victoria Johnson is Associate Professor of Urban Policy and Planning at Hunter College in New York City.
-She earned her PhD in sociology from Columbia in 2002, writing a dissertation that was subsequently published as Backstage at the Revolution: How the Royal Paris Opera Survived the End of the Old Regime (University of Chicago Press, 2008).
-She earned her undergraduate degree at Yale in philosophy in 1991, also studying music and art history there before moving to Berlin to spend a year studying music and sociology at the Humboldt-Universität.
+Victoria Johnson is Associate Professor of Urban Policy and Planning at Hunter College.
+She earned her PhD in sociology from Columbia in 2002, writing a dissertation that was published as Backstage at the Revolution: How the Royal Paris Opera Survived the End of the Old Regime (University of Chicago Press, 2008).
+She earned her undergraduate degree at Yale in philosophy in 1991, also studying music and art history there before moving to Berlin to spend a year at the Humboldt-Universität.

-Her current research lies at the intersection of organizations, cultural history, and the natural environment.
-In 2015-2016, she was the Birkelund Fellow at the Cullman Center for Scholars and Writers at the New York Public Library, where she worked on a book on New York City and the natural environment entitled American Eden: David Hosack, Botany, and Medicine in the Garden of the Early Republic (Liveright Publishing, a division of W. W. Norton & Company, June 2018).
+Dr. Johnson joined Hunter in 2015 from the University of Michigan in Ann Arbor, where she was a tenured associate professor.
+Her current research lies at the intersection of organizations, cultural history, and the built and natural environments.
+In 2015-2016, Dr. Johnson was the Birkelund Fellow at the Cullman Center for Scholars and Writers of the New York Public Library, where she completed a book on New York City history entitled American Eden: David Hosack, Botany, and Medicine in the Garden of the Early Republic (Liveright Publishing, a division of W. W. Norton & Company, June 2018).

 American Eden was named a New York Times Notable Book of 2018 and was a finalist for the 2018 National Book Award in Nonfiction, the 2018 Los Angeles Times Book Prize in Biography, and the 2019 Pulitzer Prize in History